isomerpages/moe-sls/_student-user-guide/Self Study/(A1) Access Adaptive Learning System.md

 <h1 id="access-adaptive-learning-system-als-">(A1) Access Adaptive Learning System (ALS)</h1>
 <ol>
 <li>To access ALS, open the left menu from the header at the homepage and click <strong>Resources</strong>, followed by <strong>Adaptive Learning</strong>.</li>
-<li>Access to Adaptive Learning is based on level and subject.
-Currently, it is <u>only available for Primary 5 and 6 Mathematics</u>.</li>
+<li>Access to Adaptive Learning is based on level and subject. </li>
 <img alt="(A1) Access Adaptive Learning System (ALS)" src="/images/1Student/SS-AccessAdaptiveLearning01.png" style="width: 100%;">
 <li>When you first access the ALS, you will be presented with some questions for the system to understand your learning profile and goals.
 You will be prompted to complete the questions again at the start of each week to capture your weekly Learning Goals.
 These goals can be set and edited on the main Adaptive Learning page.</li>
 <img alt="(A1) Access Adaptive Learning System (ALS)" src="/images/1Student/SS-AccessAdaptiveLearning02.png" style="width: 100%;">